 Where: 27-29 Endell Street, WC2H 9BA

 Proud Cabaret, City

-Why: Proud Cabaret is a glamourous jazz club dressed in vintage speakeasy era décor, where you can let yourself be immersed in the world of opulence and burlesque.
+Why: Proud Cabaret is a glamourous club dressed in vintage speakeasy era décor, where you can let yourself be immersed in the world of opulence and burlesque.
 This 1920s Parisian-style cabaret venue is great for birthday parties, and the themes for the shows change regularly, ranging from Gatsby to Broadway.
 Order from the list of tempting cocktails and tuck into a globally inspired menu.
 Proud also has sites in Embankment and Brighton.

 Where: 1 Mark Lane, EC3R 7AH